w3c/largest-contentful-paint/README.md

 It’s possible that the last candidate returned would be a premature result, because the measurement was aborted (due to the user navigating away or due to user input.
 This will cause a skew in the results due to elements that load after the algorithm terminates.
 This ‘abort bias’ is inherent to any metric that is conditionally recorded only if the page visit reaches the point in time where the metric is observed.
 While a single sample may be affected by abort bias, aggregating a large number of samples can mitigate this problem.
 We find that using aggregate statistics for higher percentiles, such as 90th, avoids bias due to these early aborts.

-### Ignore removed elements
+### Removed elements

-In order to avoid considering  ephemeral elements (such as splash screens) as the largest contentful paint, LCP ignores removed elements.
-If a content element is removed from the DOM tree, the element is excluded from being an LCP candidate.
-This means that if the currently largest element is removed then a new candidate (the new largest) needs to be exposed to the user.
+In order to correctly compute LCP in cases such as image carousels, the LCP algorithm considers removed elements.
+If a content element is removed from the DOM tree, the element is not excluded from being an LCP candidate.
+See examples [here](https://github.com/anniesullie/LCP_Examples/tree/master/removed_from_dom).

 ## API shape